maxfarseer/cutcut/README.md

 ### Attention to parcel bundler

 Somehow parcel can be broken with cache(?).
-If you have strange behaviour of elm compiler or whatever else, try to restart your project.
+If you have strange behaviour of elm compiler or whatever else:
+- try to restart your project;
+- try to delete `.cache` folder.
+If it doesn't help, delete `.dist`, `.elm-stuff`, `node_modules` and reinstall the dependencies.

-Also, this version of parcel doesn't work as expected with `"elm/browser": "1.0.2",`, because of it, I use 1.0.1 version of elm/browser here.
-It may work for you (on your machine), try it!
+Also, this version of parcel doesn't work as expected with `"elm/browser": "1.0.2",` sometimes.
+If you will have strange error, try to change dependency to `"elm/browser": "1.0.1",`.